 Again, this post started out from something completely different!
 I was looking at all our ocean posts and because if it heaps of lighthouses kept coming up!
-So I decided to pull together a collection of Lighthouse Bullet journal Layouts and Spreads for inspiration!
+So I decided to pull together a collection of Lighthouse Bullet journal ideas and Layouts and Spreads for inspiration!
 If you want to see the ocean spreads that inspired this post – there are 50+ of them!

 So what interesting facts can I find about Lighthouses?

 - The first lighthouse was Egypt’s Pharos of Alexandria, built in the third century BC.
 The lighthouse of Alexandria was made from a fire on a platform to signal the port entrance.

 - The United States is home to more lighthouses than any other country.

 - The world’s oldest existing lighthouse is considered to be Tower of Hercules, a UNESCO World Heritage Site that marks the entrance of Spain’s La Coruña harbor.
 The lighthouse, which was erected in the first century, is still operational.

 - The most expensive lighthouse built in America is St. George Reef, near Crescent City, California.
 It took 10 years to construct and cost $715,000.

 - Lighthouse keeping was one of the first U.S. government jobs available to women, going back to the 19th century.